Looking Closely at Children

 With so much going on during a day, how can early educators train their eyes to see the emergence of key abilities in every single child?

-The very experienced have learned to attend to certain “marker” abilities that let them know that children are doing fine.
-For example, when a child calls other children by name or sees what another child needs before they ask, the educator becomes confident the child is both socially adept and attuned to others—abilities that will benefit them all their lives.
+They have learned to attend to certain ‘marker’ abilities that indicate children are doing fine in each area of growth.
+For example, when a child calls another child by name or gets what another child needs before they ask, they become confident in the child’s sociability and empathy toward others.
+They know these abilities will benefit them all their lives.

 I have helped others start this, too, so I have a bit of background to say that it takes at least two years to train the eye.
 As all teachers know each group of children is different, so a second year of checking boxes on each child, marking through the seasons, offers further complexity.